sfu-bigdata/bd-glossary/Glossary.md

 ### UNSTRUCTURED DATA

-Data that carries [information](#INFORMATION) without a pre-defined data model or that is not organized in a pre-defined manner.
-It is thus not stored in a [database](#DATABASE) in structured fields.
-Examples include [text](#TEXT-MINING), images, audio, or video.[^26],[^27]
+Data that is not organized in a pre-defined way under a single data model.
+Examples include text, images, audio, or video. [^26],[^27]

 ### VISUALIZATION

-The use of visual representation of data including plots, charts, maps, and infographics with goals that include sensemaking, effective communication of information, and improved pattern detection with a human-in-the-loop.
-For example, a treadmill screen at the gym showing a profile of calories burnt with respect to distance covered, or flight operation using a radar screen displaying sensor data in real-time. [^11],[^12]
+Visual representation of data including plots, charts, maps and infographics to support people with tasks such as sensemaking, effective communication of information, and improved pattern detection.
+For example, flight operation using a radar screen that displays sensor data in real-time. [^11],[^12]

 ### VISUALIZATION DASHBOARD